 Each artist chose a traditional song of choice, their reasons for which are explained in the liner notes.
 Some are well known whilst others are less so.
 Mary Hampton and Sharon Kraus chose ‘A Man Indeed‘, based on a nonsense rhyme / old English riddle.
 James Yorkston chose a lovely Archie Fisher song ‘Looly Looly‘ and Alasdair selects the fine ‘The Coast O’ Spain‘ from the Scottish Traveller singer Elizabeth Stewart.
 James Yorkston re-ignites his love for Anne Briggs on ‘Doffing Mistress‘ and James William Hindle opts for melody over song on ‘Don’t You Be Foolish, Pray‘ after hearing it performed by Nic Jones.

 The arrangements are given equal importance as you’d expect from The Big Eyes Family Players who tend to favour instrumental over voice in their non-collaborative works.
-Vocals are given prevalence and arrangements are often subdued, subtle, atmospheric and melancholy.
+Vocals are given prevalence and arrangements are often subdued, subtle, atmospheric and melancholic.
 They set the stage and provide the perfect all important back-drop which helps bring those songs alive.
 The Big Eyes Family Players have proven yet again that they are sensitive interpreters of traditional folk songs and that their unchartered approach, whilst original, is also one of the most moving and entertaining means of delivering these songs of ghosts when you have a line-up like this.
 A sure winner!

 Folk Songs II is scheduled for release on Static Caravan at the beginning of August 2012.